NathanSoeding/private-projects/platformer-game/README.md

 # Platformer Game
-While i was in my first semester I developed this jump and run game in the game engine Unity.
+While I was in my first semester I developed this jump and run game in the game engine Unity.

 Challanges I faced were:
 - Logic of the movement system